 Exclusions for Security Reasons

 FLRA generally determines when a bargaining unit is appropriate.
 However, 5 U.S.C.
-7112(b)(6) provides that a unit shall not be determined to be appropriate if it includes “any employee engaged in intelligence, counterintelligence, investigative, or security work which directly affects national security.”
+7112(b)(6) provides that a unit is not appropriate if it includes “any employee engaged in intelligence, counterintelligence, investigative, or security work which directly affects national security.”
 In general, if there is a question about an employee or position after the FLRA has determined that a unit is appropriate, the union or agency may file a clarification of unit petition to obtain a decision from the FLRA as to whether an employee or position should be excluded from or included in the unit.

-5 U.S.C.
-7103(b)(1), added by the Civil Service Reform Act of 1978, authorizes the President to exclude any agency or subdivision of any agency from the ability to bargain collectively if the agency or subdivision has a primary function of intelligence, counterintelligence, investigative, or national security work, and application of the labor/management relations provisions of the CSRA cannot be applied in a manner consistent with national security requirements and considerations.
+Under 5 U.S.C.
+7103(b)(1), the President may exclude any agency or subdivision of any agency from the ability to bargain collectively if the agency or subdivision has a primary function of intelligence, counterintelligence, investigative, or national security work, and application of the labor/management relations provisions of the CSRA cannot be applied in a manner consistent with national security requirements and considerations.

 Department of Homeland Security—Under the law creating the Department of Homeland Security (P.L.
 107-296) the President has discretion to deny recognition of bargaining units, and to exclude positions or employees from appropriate units at that department where the President determines in writing that union representation would have a substantial adverse impact on the department’s ability to protect homeland security.
 The action could not be effective until 10 days after Congress had been notified of such a decision.